 Bending the arc of history: The case for marriage equality

-On March 26 and 27, the Supreme Court will hear arguments in cases in which the stakes could not be higher.
+On March 26 and 27, the Supreme Court heard arguments in cases in which the stakes could not be higher.
 In the case of Hollingsworth v.
 Perry, The Court will hear arguments on the constitutionality of Proposition 8, which banned same-sex marriage in California.
 It also will hear United States v.
 Windsor, a challenge to a key section of the so-called Defense of Marriage Act (DOMA).
 Lower courts have ruled both DOMA and Proposition 8 unconstitutional.

 If the Court strikes down Section 3 of DOMA, it will make millions of legally-married same-sex couples truly equal in the eyes of the federal government.
 It will do the same for same-sex couples who want to marry in the future.

 A ruling against Section 3 would send an important message: The nation’s highest court refuses to countenance discrimination.
 But it also would have immediate, concrete benefits, ensuring married same-sex couples enjoy equal access to a huge range of benefits that the rest of us take for granted.

 - DOMA denies Social Security death benefits, spousal disability benefits and survivor benefits to same-sex spouses.